 Example #10 – String Matching with % in a Pattern

 Suppose we want to retrieve all the records having string SQL in the ending and having any number of characters before it in the technologies field.
 Then we can make the use of the % sign that checks for zero or more character presence, and my query statement will be as follows:

 SELECT * FROM educba WHERE technologies LIKE '%sql';

 that results in the output containing psql as well as MySQL as there can be any number of characters before SQL string in the technologies field value.

-Now, for retrieving records that will contain av in between the string and present anywhere in technologies field value then we will have to mention % before and after av to search for substring av presence in an original string of technologies field value.
-Y query statement will be as follows
+Now, for retrieving records containing av in between the string and present anywhere in a technologies field value, we will have to mention % before and after av to search for substring av presence in an original string of technologies field value.
+Y query statement will be as follows.

 SELECT * FROM educba WHERE technologies LIKE '%av%';

 We can perform pattern matching using the LIKE expression in PostgreSQL to retrieve the records that match the particular pattern.
-Further, we can perform operations based on whether they match the pattern such as splitting or replacing the substring in the original string.
+Further, we can perform operations based on whether they match the pattern, such as splitting or replacing the original string’s substring.